 British Airways trusts in the good judgement of its passengers.
-"We know customers delight in taking travel pictures and they are welcome to do so," spokesperson Caroline Titmuss told me.
+"We know customers delight in taking travel pictures and they are welcome to do so," spokesperson Caroline Titmuss said in 2016.
 "We do ask that any filming is done with the least amount of disruption to the other customers for their own safety and comfort.
 We would also ask that customers do not take photographs or record other customers or our employees without their prior permission."

-Small electronics are generally allowed to remain on from gate to gate since a change in FAA regulations in late 2013.
+While laptops must be turned off and stowed for taxi, take-off and landing, small electronics are generally allowed to remain on from gate to gate since late 2013.

 Likewise, U.A.E.-based Emirates and Japan's All Nippon Airways (ANA) also trust their passengers' to use common courtesy and common sense.

 In reviewing these policies, I saw some common themes that should provide some useful guidance: